cjmielke/RxRx19-analysis/README.md

 ![](results/drughist.png)

 Taking the top 10k predictions, and counting by drug name, we get a similar list of hits enriched for antivirals.
-My favorite is GS-441524, also found in the unsupervised approach above.
-This is the remdesivir active metabolite.

-Also found in both results is **camostat**.
-This is a protease inhibitor for the TMPRSS2 enzyme required for Sars-CoV-2 entry into cells.

-Thymoquinone, is a notable PAINS member, so we can probably ignore it.
-Lets not talk about the hydroxychloroquine hit :)

     188 GS-441524
     169 Quinine hydrochloride